slawekradzyminski/awesome-testing.com/_posts/2023-05-04-bi-directional-contract-testing.md

   compared to tests in isolation.
 This can slow down the development process and delay the identification and resolution of issues.

-{% include image.html url="/images/blog/E2E.png" description="E2E tests give us confidence that the System works a whole, but do we really need to connect to everything while testing service F?" %}
+{% include image.html url="/images/blog/E2E.png" description="E2E tests give us confidence that the System works a whole, but do we really need to connect to everything while testing service F?" loading="lazy" %}

 ### Tests in Isolation: advantages and disadvantages